SoSimplySean/the100club/docs/Dependencies.md

 Using a react typeform integration that allows for embedded form popups

-### React Icons
+### Material Icons

-Using react icons as our main icon library
+Using material icons as our main icon library

 ### React Router